Prodis

 Correctness controls from day one.

-Install the adapter, keep the model-calling code you already have, and ship a usable assistant without restructuring your service.
+Connect a real API surface, keep the model-calling code you already have, and ship an assistant with answer records without restructuring your service.

 § 05